 10 things I wish I knew before going to Tajikistan

 In an age of digital technology and wild rush, you want peace and privacy.
 But where to find a quiet place nearby?
 The answer is there.
 One of the most exciting and slightly mysterious Instagrammable places is the Republic of Tajikistan.
 It is a former Soviet country, known for its beauty of nature and architecture, traditions and customs.
-In this article, you will learn a few facts that you need to know before going to Tajikistan, to be exactly - Dushanbe.
+In this article, you will learn a few facts that you need to know before applying for a Tajikistan visa.

 1. Where is Tajikistan?